-The PCI riser assembly does not include a riser card or any cabling as standard.
-To install a PCI card, a riser card must be installed.
+- The PCI riser assembly does not include a riser card or any cabling as standard.
+To install a PCI card, a riser card must be installed. - This system supprts 1 x PCle x16 slot. - · Maxmimum length of installable PCle card is 167.64 mm.

-Follow these instructions to PCI Expansion card:
+Follow these instructions to install PCI Express card:

-- Remove thescrews on the riser bracket. - 2.
-Lift up the riser bracket out of system. - Orient the PCI-E card with the riser guide slot and push in the direction of the arrow until the PCI-E card sits in the PCI card connector. - 4.
-Secure the PCI-E card with the screw. - 5.
-Reverse the previous steps to install the riser bracket.
+- Loosen the riser bracket screw. - 2.
+Lift the riser bracket slightly, then pull it out from the server chassis. - Orient the PCle card with the riser guide slot and push in the direction of the arrow until the PCl card sits in the PCle card connector.
+Secure the PCl card with the screw. - 4.
+To install the riser bracket follow the instructions for removing the riser barcket in the reverse order.

-3-6 Installing the Hard Disk Drive
+3-7 Installing the Hard Disk Drive